billyfung/node-beginner/README.md

 });

 passport.deserializeUser(function(id, done) {
-  User.findById(id, function(err, user) {
     done(null, user.id);
 });
-});
 ```
+It is important to note that the way the session is managed in this application is without storing it, so the information goes straight from the authentication token to being displayed on the page, which is definitely not what you want for an actual app.
+This is only to demonstrate how the Github authentication works with Node.js.

-After this is all done, the last steps will be to organize the routes for authentication.
+After this is all done, the last steps will be to organize the routes for authentication, so that after login the profile information will be displayed.

+####Routing in `app.js`